grummerd/monero-setup/README.md

 - run torsocks

-- communicate thru an ssh tunnel or ssh proxy
+- encrypt rpc communication using ssh tunnel or ssh proxy

 - hide that you are running a monero server and wallet